NOOBDY/GetQuestions/README.md

 This command grabs questions and prints to the console, if you want to make it output to a text file, you could use `python get.py <question_number> > file.txt` for now.
 I will probably add a `-o` flag later on.

-### Submit File (WIP)
+### Submit File

-> This feature is still WIP, you may encounter bugs

 `python submit.py <question_number> <selected_file>.py`

 This command submits the selected file to the system.

-You could probably hook this up with unit testing but currently I'm not planning to implement this feature, if you want to contribute I will accept PRs.
+> You could probably hook this up with unit testing but currently I'm not planning to implement this feature, if you want to contribute please read [CONTRIBUTING.md](./CONTRIBUTING.md)

 ---